 Additionally, abusing methadone increases a person’s risk of overdose.
 A methadone overdose can be incredibly dangerous and even deadly if not properly treated.
 Side effects of an overdose include clammy skin, shallow breath, coma, and convulsions.
 If you believe someone is suffering from a methadone overdose, seek medical help immediately.

 Coping with an addiction to methadone can be difficult, especially if you feel that you are alone in your addiction.
 It’s important to know that help is available and that living a life substance-free is possible.
-Vertava Health offers several treatment programs designed to help people overcome substance use disorders and learn to live a fulfilling life in sobriety.
+Vertava Health offers several treatment programs designed to help people recover from methadone and other substance use disorders and learn to live a fulfilling life in sobriety.